 Frequently Asked Questions

-What is Joint Venture Property Finance?
+What is Joint Venture Funding?

-Also known as a JV loan, a joint venture loan is where a private investor (someone with a bit of cash who wants better interest returns than their bank or building society can give them) decides to invest a property project.
+A joint venture loan is where a private investor (someone with a bit of cash who wants better interest returns than their bank or building society can give them) decides to invest a property project.

 They will come in individually to invest a % of the property value along with a number of other private investors.